rexionmars/snake/README.md

   |
   +-- Documentations and references

-std/
+container/
   |
-  +-- Standard Library for scripts
+  +-- Standard Library for scripts (temporary)

 examples/
   |